Cinnamon and Kale

 Uncooked tuna quiche

 Place the pastry case in the tart tin on a baking tray.
 This will make it easier to lift, and take care of possible spillages.
-Bake the quiche for 30 minutes.
+Bake the tuna quiche for 30 minutes.
 It'll be risen and golden.

 Cooked quiche in white flan dish